QualiSystems/devguide_source/_posts/2016-07-19-scripts-deep-dive.md

 CloudShell executes a Python script in a very simple and straightforward way by simply running it with a Python executable.
 To send information to the script, CloudShell sets environment variables in the scope of the script process.
 These environment variables include information about the sandbox reservation, as well as the script parameters.
-The script output is returned as the command result.
-If an exception is raised, or if a non-zero result code is returned by the script, the execution will be considered a failure.
+The script standard output is returned as the command result.
+If an exception is raised, or if a non-zero process result code is returned by the script, the execution will be considered a failure.

 #### Using a main function and packaging multiple files